werelaxe/writeups/ructfe-2017.md

 ### Database analysis

 We have seen some fields in a torrent file.
-Let's find something similar in database.
+Let's find something similar the in database.
 The name of the SQLite database file can be found in db/client.py.

 (`DATABASE_FULL_PATH` const)